Laver Cup London

 Q. What is the location?

-The city of Geneva will host the third edition of the Laver Cup from September 20-22, 2019, at the Palexpo stadium in Geneva
+The city of Boston will host the fourth edition of the Laver Cup from September 25-27, 2020, at the TD Garden in Boston.

 Q. I want to see Roger Federer (or my favorite player).
 When is he playing?

 The order of play for each day of the Laver Cup will be determined through the exchange of line-up cards by the captain the evening prior, and then posted on the official site.